-8. Mobile Phones Banned:
+Mobile Phones Banned:

-- (a) The use of any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the Examination is strictly prohibited.
-Any infringement of these instructions shall entail disciplinary action including ban from future Examinations. - (b) Candidates are advised in their own interest not to bring any of the banned item including mobile phones or any valuable/costly items to the venue of the Examination, as arrangement for safe-keeping cannot be assured.
+(a)# The use of any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the Examination is strictly prohibited.
+Any infringement of these instructions shall entail disciplinary action including ban from future Examinations.

+(b) Candidates are advised in their own interest not to bring any of the banned item including mobile phones or any valuable/costly items to the venue of the Examination, as arrangement for safe-keeping cannot be assured.
 Commission will not be responsible for any loss in this regard.

-No.4/2/2019-E.I(B): The Union Public Service Commission will hold a Combined Geo-Scientist (Preliminary) Examination, 2020 (Computer Based Test) on 19th January, 2020 for selection to the Combined Geo-Scientist (Main) Examination, 2020, in accordance with the Rules published by the Ministry of Mines in the Gazette of India dated 25th September, 2019.

-(A) The Preliminary Examination will be held at the following Centers:

-(1) AHMEDABAD (2) BANGALURU (3) BHOPAL (4) CHANDIGARH (5) CHENNAI (6) CUTTACK (7) DELHI (8) DISPUR (9) HYDERABAD (10) JAIPUR (11) JAMMU (12) KOLKATA (13) LUCKNOW (14) MUMBAI (15) PATNA (16) PRAYAGRAJ (ALLAHABAD) (17) SHILLONG (18) SHIMLA (19) THIRUVANANTHAPURAM
+- (A) No.4/1/2020/E.1B): The Union Public Service Commission will hold a Computer Based Screening Test for selection to Combined Geo-Scientist (Main) Examination, 2021 through Combined Geo-Scientist (Preliminary) Examination, 2021 which will be held on 21st February, 2021, in accordance with the Rules published by the Ministry of Mines in the Gazette of India dated the 7th October, 2020. - (B) The Preliminary Examination will be held at the following Centers: - (1) AHMEDABAD (2) BANGALURU (3) BHOPAL (4) CHANDIGARH (5) CHENNAI (6) CUTTACK (7) DELHI (8) DISPUR (9) HYDERABAD (10) JAIPUR (11) JAMMU (12) KOLKATA (13) LUCKNOW (14) MUMBAI (15) PATNA (16) PRAYAGRAJ (ALLAHABAD) (17) SHILLONG (18) SHIMLA (19) THIRUVANANTHAPURAM

 The Centres and the dates of holding the Examination as mentioned above are liable to be changed at the discretion of the Commission.
-Applicants should note that there will be a ceiling on the number of candidates allotted to each of the Centre, except Chennai, Delhi, Dispur, Kolkata and Ahmedabad.
+Applicants should note that there will be a ceiling on the number of candidates allotted to each of the Centre, except Delhi, Dispur, Kolkata and Ahmedabad.
 Allotment of Centres will be on the "first-apply-first-allot" basis, and once the capacity of a particular Centre is attained, the same will be frozen.
 Applicants, who cannot get a Centre of their choice due to ceiling, will be required to choose a Centre from the remaining ones.
 Applicants are, thus, advised that they may apply early so that they could get a Centre of their choice.